NGC 3956 - Galaxy in Crater

-NGC 3956 - Galaxy is classified as according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 3956 - Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 3956 - Galaxy in Crater is classified as according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 3956 - Galaxy in Crater in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 3956